-- Half-perimeter measure - In the placement phase typically a simple interconnect length approximation is taken to this minimum-delay path. - Timing-driven placement - In timing-driven placement, estimate delay for every net for every trial placement, possibly for hundreds of thousands of gates. - Parameters to estimate Interconnect Delay - No information on which layers and how many vias the interconnect will use or how wide it will be.
-Some tools allow us to include estimates for these parameters. - Specification of metal usage, the percentage of routing on the different layers to expect from the router, allows the placement tool to estimate RC values and delays-and thus minimize delay.
+- In timing-driven placement we must estimate delay for every net for every trial placement, possibly for hundreds of thousands of gates. - Unfortunately, the minimum-length Steiner tree does not necessarily correspond to the interconnect path that minimizes delay.
+To construct a minimum-delay path we may have to route with non-Steiner trees. - In the placement phase typically we take a simple interconnect length approximation to this minimum-delay path (typically the half-perimeter measure). - Even when we can estimate the length of the interconnect, we do not yet have information on which layers and how many vias the interconnect will use or how wide it will be.
+Some tools allow us to include estimates for these parameters. - Often we can specify metal usage, the percentage of routing on the different layers to expect from the router.
+This allows the placement tool to estimate RC values and delays-and thus minimize delay.